 When you aren’t feeling your best, worrying about medications when away from home is a stress that is often not planned for.
 No one wants to feel anything but their best while on vacation!
 While you can’t bring a pharmacy with you, there are certainly a few medications I pack regardless of our destination.
-Medications will be available for purchase in some capacity where ever you go (something to research ahead of time since this is destination dependent) but as a pharmacist, I like to BYO.
+Medications will be available for purchase in some capacity where ever you go (something to research ahead of time since this is destination dependent) but as a pharmacist, I like to BYO (though it is fun to check out pharmacies in other countries!).
 These items take up very little real estate in your bag so I could smack myself when I leave these home and find myself in need.

 Ibuprofen (Motrin/Advil) or Acetaminophen (Tylenol)